ahmed-hazem-1/Youtube-Downloader/README.md

 Here’s a quick overview of the project:

-- `assets/screenshots/`: Screenshots of the application.
+- `YouTube Downloader/assets/screenshots/`: Screenshots of the application.
-- `downloader.py`: Logic for handling video downloads.
+- `YouTube Downloader/downloader.py`: Logic for handling video downloads.
-- `main.py`: Entry point of the application.
+- `YouTube Downloader/main.py`: Entry point of the application.
-- `UIs/`: UI files created with QDesigner.
+- `YouTube Downloader/UIs/`: UI files created with QDesigner.
-- `Utils/`: Utility functions and modules.
+- `YouTube Downloader/Utils/`: Utility functions and modules.

 ## 🤝 Contributing